 Newly diagnosed patients and relapsing patients can be allocated to standard-risk versus high-risk disease on the basis of cytogenetics, genetic aberrations detected by fluorescence in situ hybridization, and possibly the genetic expression profile analyses that are in the process of standardization.
+Plasma cell leukemia at presentation, or as a leukemic evolution of refractory myeloma, is a particularly high-risk, poor-prognosis entity.
 Higher-risk patients are candidates for clinical trials employing newer agents upfront or for use of newer combination therapies currently used for relapsed disease at the discretion of the clinician.
 Beyond induction therapy, high-risk disease can lead to more aggressive strategies, such as tandem transplantation or consideration of allogeneic SCT.
 More intensive maintenance therapies may also be applied for high-risk disease; instead of using lenalidomide alone, lenalidomide plus bortezomib has been chosen based on prior trials using thalidomide.
 These more aggressive strategies have been implemented because of poor responsiveness to standard regimens and the worse prognosis of high-risk patients.
 Ultimately, randomized prospective trials will be needed to establish improved outcomes with these newer approaches for high-risk patients.

 Unresolved questions regarding therapy for multiple myeloma include the following:

 Achievement of minimal residual disease after induction therapy (with or without consolidation therapy) is associated with improved overall survival (OS).[31,32,33] While this interim marker may be useful for the design of clinical trials, there are no data suggesting that this interim marker improves outcomes by altering subsequent therapy.